dell-cloud-marketplace/docker-wordpress/README.md

 Usage
 -----

-To create the image `tutum/wordpress`, execute the following command on the tutum-docker-wordpress folder:
+To create the image `dell/wordpress`, execute the following command on the dell-docker-wordpress folder:

-	docker build -t tutum/wordpress .
+    docker build -t dell/wordpress .

 You can now push your new image to the registry:

-	docker push tutum/wordpress
+    docker push dell/wordpress

 Running your Wordpress docker image